mxtommy/Kip/README.md

 Join us on Slack -> Signalk-dev / Kip channel.
 We will hook up and assist as best we can.

 # Support
 KIP has it's own Discord Signal K channel to get in touch.
-Join us on Discord: https://discord.gg/qJRCh59F.
+Join us at https://discord.gg/AMDYT2DQga

 # Feature Ideas
  * AIS Widget - Help Wanted